Skip to main content

 Deployments Enabled

-• Teams deploy independently without coordinating with other teams
+• Teams deploy independently without coordinating with everyone else

 • Merge conflicts between teams eliminated